bkpleb/old.github.io/writing.md

 title: Writing
 ---

 This page is a collection of my pieces of writing including full pieces and contributions as well as writings for leisure.
 This page will keep updating and hopefully no link rot will occur.
+The below pieces that are "notes" in one way are in the blog posts and cryptography section.

 ## Blog Posts